hungryram/lavvarres/content/listings/785-bell-rd.md

 show_interior_details = false

 +++
-**_Unrestricted land for sale.
-I have 6+ acres located on Bell Road in Bishopville, SC.
+**_6+ acres located on Bell Road in Bishopville, SC.
 It could be an excellent location for a new homesite, farming, hemp farming, mobile home or anything you can imagine.
 There are no restrictions has plenty of road frontage with water and electricity are available._**

 **_Price is $40,500 cash._**